binaryage/xrefresh/index.md

 ## Windows

-* install [Firebug 1.4][firebug]
+* install [Firebug 1.4 or higher][firebug]
 * install [XRefresh Addon][addon] (you don't need this step if you are going to use XRefresh with IE only).
-* download [windows installer][download] and go through installation process.
+* download [Windows Monitor][winmonitor] and go through installation process.
 It will install XRefresh traybar application and IE plugin.

 ### Usage